kodemonki/beautylabs-test/README.md

 # running locally
+1. install node and npm if not present
-1. clone this repo
+2. clone this repo
-2. npm i
+3. npm i
-3. npm start
+4. npm start

-or to build
+# or to build

 1. npm build